Beat the Clock: 1969–1974

 On September 15, 1969, Beat the Clock returned to television in five-day-a-week syndication.
 This series continued to air until September 20, 1974.
 For the first season (1969–1970), the show was taped at The Little Theatre on Broadway in New York City, sharing the stage with The Merv Griffin Show and The David Frost Show.
 After that, taping moved to Montreal, Quebec as a cost-saving measure.
 This was the only time Goodson-Todman taped a series in Canada that was not for a Canadian-specific audience.
 The show was broadcast by CTV in Canada.

 Jack Narz hosted the first three seasons of the series before leaving and his announcer, Gene Wood, replaced him for the remainder of the run.
+Wood's announcer position was filled by Nick Hollinrake.

 The music for this version of Beat the Clock was played live on the organ by keyboardist and arranger Dick Hyman.